 If you are unsure where to start…

-I have a free 4 Day Jumpstart your Arthritis Adventure Challenge that gives you 4 workouts full of ideas on how to take care of your joints and your bones.
-You’ll get 4 follow along workouts with me showing you how to get started on your strengthening journey.
+I have a Free 3 Day Walking Workout Challenge that includes workouts full of ideas on how to take care of your joints and your bones and walk with ease!
+You’ll get 3 follow along workouts with me showing you how to get started on your strengthening journey.
 Click below to learn more and sign up! ⬇️

 Disclaimer: This post is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 It does not create a doctor-patient relationship between Dr. Kuhn and you.
 You should not make any change in your health regimen or diet before first consulting a physician and obtaining a medical exam, diagnosis, and recommendation.
 Move Well Age Well, LLC and Dr. Alyssa Kuhn, PT, DPT are not liable or responsible for any advice, course of treatment, diagnosis or any conclusions drawn, services or product you obtain through this post, video or site.
 Complete all exercises at your own risk.